Codeup-NLP-Project/NLP-Project/README.md

 ✓ _Plan_ ➜ ✓ _Acquire_ ➜ ✓ _Prepare_ ➜ ✓ _Explore_ ➜ 🟢 **Model** ➜ ☐ _Deliver_

 > - Created a class to vectorize and create, fit, and evaluate models on in and out-of-sample datasets.
-> - Utilized a class method using cross-validate to fit and evaluate models on a specified number of KFolded splits, garnering an average validate accuracy score for each classifier type.
+> - Utilized a class method using cross-validate to fit and evaluate models on a specified number of K-Folded splits, garnering an average validate accuracy score for each classifier type.
 > - Chose the best model from cross-validation and evaluated the accuracy on out-of-sample test data.

 #### K-Fold and Cross-validation References: